spraakbanken/swell-project/Correction_annotation_guidelines.md

 * I artikeln " Svenskan tynar i Finland " ( Forsknings & Framsteg 2009:2 ) Cecilia Christner Raid om varför man ens lär sig svenska idag i Finland **som** beror på historiska event . -> I artikeln " Svenskan tynar i Finland " ( Forskning & Framsteg 2009:2 ) skriver Cecilia Christner Riad om varför man ens lär sig svenska idag i Finland , **vilket** beror på historiska händelser .

+* Man kan flyga till Gotland eller åka till Nynäshamn och åka båt till **där** -> Man kan flyga till Gotland eller åka till Nynäshamn och åka båt **dit** .

 The L-Ref tag may also be used when a noun which is used anaphorically has been exchanged for a pronoun, or the other way around, in order for the specificity of the anaphoric expression to suit its textual position:

 * Heter Jag Karin och Jag har änmält mig till danskursen och bitalad för det men tyvär fick Jag inte tid för att koma .
 Jag kunde inte att komma för jobbar och pl$ggar Jag tillsamman och **det** passar inte med min tiden -> Jag heter Karin och jag har anmält mig till danskursen och betalat för den , men tyvärr hade jag inte tid att komma .
 Jag kunde inte komma för att jag både jobbar och pluggar , och **kursen** passar inte med mina tider

 #### L-W (wrong word or phrase)

 The L-W tag represents the correction category _wrong word or phrase_.
-It is used when a word/fixed phrase in the original text is identifiable as a Swedish word/fixed phrase, but has been replaced with another word or construction in the normalized text.
-Among the kind of multi-word expressions which may be marked with this tag are phrasal verbs and multi-word prepositions.
+It is used when a word or phrase in the original text has been replaced by another word or phrase in the normalized version.

-FLER EXEMPEL SKA IN HÄR!
+In order for the L-W tag to be applied the following has to be the case:

+* Either the original string or the normalized string  (or both) is (an attempt at) a word or an established phrase

+* If either the original string or the normalized string (or both) is a multi-word expression, the main word of the phrase has to be changed.
+(Otherwise one or several S-tags should be used for the correction.)

+* If both the original and the normalized string are single words, all root morphemes of the word should be changed.
+(Otherwise the L-Der tag should be applied.)

 _One word replaced by one word_: